RosaErick/rosaerick/README.md

 ## About me

- I'm 26, I graduated from Universidade Federal Rural do Rio de Janeiro with a degree in History, but have gained a massive interest in web development and technologies.
+ I'm 26, I graduated from Universidade Federal Rural do Rio de Janeiro with a degree in History, but have gained a massive interest in software development.
 I'm passionate about building things with code.
 I guess that makes me a Programming Historian or maybe a Multidisciplinary Web Developer.
  Since being introduced to coding I have started reading articles, listening to podcasts, taking online courses and creating a portfolio of projects.

 ## Languages and tools